 A Transact-SQL local variable is an object that can hold a single data value of a specific type.
 Variables in batches and scripts are typically used:

-- To save a data value to be returned by a stored procedure return code.
+To save a data value to be returned by a stored procedure return code or function return value.

 The following script creates a small test table and populates it with 26 rows.
 The script uses a variable to do three things:

 Control how many rows are inserted by controlling how many times the loop is executed.

 Supply the value inserted into the integer column.

 Function as part of the expression that generates letters to be inserted into the character column.